ryan-mcclue/unsw/comp3331/week1.md

 • What design strategies have proven valuable?
 • How do we evaluate network performance?

+network speed faster if closer to the ISPs switching network

 network edge: hosts/end systems (run networked apps that provide services), access network (edge routers connecting to ISPs network core), physical media network core: packet switching (breaks into packets of header+payload ∴ each packet independent), i.e. routers, switches (imagine an ISP network is interconnected routers) legacy circuit switching dedicates resources (not appropriate for bursty, variable data rate connections on the Internet. furthermore, not as economical as can't allow more users than hardware permits)